taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 ### Be Opinionated

 MobX gives you all the tools that are needed to manage state in modern JavaScript application.
 However, it doesn't give you an opinionated way of doing it.
 This way you have all the freedom to manage your state yet it can be difficult to follow best practices or to align a team on one philosophy.
 That's why it is important to find your own opinionated way of doing things in MobX.
-You have to align on one opionated way to manage your state.
+You have to align on one opinionated way to manage your state.

 The chapters before have shown you that observable state in MobX can be far away managed in stores yet it could be used in the local state of the view layer too.
 Should MobX be used instead of `this.state` and `this.setState()` in React?
 Be clear about how close you want to keep your MobX state to your view layer.

 Another thing you should have an opinion about is how you update your observable state.
 Do you mutate the state directly in your view?
 Going this path would lead to coupling your state closer to your view layer.
 On the other hand, you could use explicit MobX actions.
 It would keep your state mutation at one place.
 You can make them even mandatory by using the `useStrict()` functionality provided by MobX.
 That way, every state mutation would have to go through an explicit action.
 No direct mutations of the state would be allowed anymore.
 Recommendation: You should make your state mutations as explicit as possible with actions and `useStrict()`.

 When using MobX to complement your view layer, you would need to decide on how to pass your state around.
-You can simply allocate your state next to your components, import it directly from another file using JavaScript ES6 import and export statements, pass it down explicitly (e.g. in React with props) or pass it down implictly from your root component with `inject()` function and the `Provider` component.
+You can simply allocate your state next to your components, import it directly from another file using JavaScript ES6 import and export statements, pass it down explicitly (e.g. in React with props) or pass it down implicitly from your root component with `inject()` function and the `Provider` component.
 You should avoid to mix up these things and follow one opinionated way.
 Recommendation: You should use the `inject()` function and `Provider` component to make your state implicitly accessible to your view layer.

 Last but not least, you would need to align on a state structure.
 Observable state in MobX can be anything.
 It can be primitives, it can be objects or arrays but it can also be store instances derived from JavaScript classes.
 Without mixing up everything, you would need to align on a proper state architecture.
 The approach to manage your state in stores, as shown in the previous chapters, gives you a maintainable way to manage your state for specific domains.
 In addition, you are able to keep actions, computed values and even reactions such as autorun, reaction and when in your store.
 Recommendation: You should use JavaScript classes to manage your state in stores.
 That way your state management stays maintainable by domain related stores as stakeholders.

 As you can see, there are a handful of decisions to make on how to use MobX.
-It gives you all the freedom to decide your own way of doing things, but after all you have to establish the opionated way yourself and stay dicisplined with it.
+It gives you all the freedom to decide your own way of doing things, but after all you have to establish the opinionated way yourself and stay disciplined with it.

 ## Alternative to Redux?

 After all, is MobX a viable alternative to Redux?
 It depends all on yourself.
 Both solutions are different in their philosophy, their underlying mechanics and in their usage.
-Whereas Redux gives you one opionated way of managing your state, MobX gives you only the tools to manage your state but not the way of how to do things.
+Whereas Redux gives you one opinionated way of managing your state, MobX gives you only the tools to manage your state but not the way of how to do things.
 Redux has a large community, a vibrant ecosystem of libraries and great selection of best practices.
 MobX is a younger library compared to Redux, but gives you a different approach of managing your state.

 The defining powers of MobX come from its reactive nature.
 As you have seen when you connected your view layer to MobX with observers, only the reactive components updated that relied on an observable state change.
 Everything else stayed untouched.
 In a large scale application, it can keep your view layer updates to a minimum when using MobX the right way.

 In MobX you don't need to normalize your state.
 You can work with references and keep your state nested.
-It stays simple to update your state with mutations not worrying about immutablity.
+It stays simple to update your state with mutations not worrying about immutability.
 On the other hand, you have to be cautious on how close you couple your state to your view layer.
-In the end, when the state is too close to your view layer, it could end up the same way as for the first generation of single page applciations were two-way data binding became a mess.
+In the end, when the state is too close to your view layer, it could end up the same way as for the first generation of single page applications were two-way data binding became a mess.

-If you want to read more about the differences of Redux and MobX, I recommened you to check out the following article: [Redux or MobX: An attempt to dissolve the Confusion](https://www.robinwieruch.de/redux-mobx-confusion/).
+If you want to read more about the differences of Redux and MobX, I recommend you to check out the following article: [Redux or MobX: An attempt to dissolve the Confusion](https://www.robinwieruch.de/redux-mobx-confusion/).
 After that you might come to a more informed decision on what you want to use for state management in your own application.